The Naked Barista March 2019 / Updated November 2021

 We had a glass of white wine with a cheese platter before leaving the bustling busyness of the stunning town surrounded by Nature.

 I read one of Neil’s awesome books, an autobiography of Christopher Reeve, which attributed to me getting quite a bit of my book’s writing done.
-I am working hard as I would like to publish my new book ‘Open Doors’ the beginning of 2020.
+I am working hard as I would like to publish my new book ‘Open Doors’ (this name was subsequently changed to YOU ARE Superblessed) at the beginning of 2020.
+So much gratitude to Neil van der Merwe.

 Then we visited the area of Soekmekaar.